WinVector/wrapr/extras/MacrosInR.md

 The difference is `wrapr::let()` is substituting on language objects, not on mere strings.
 Notice `wrapr::let()` does not substitute into all string situations the same, but can use language context to make good choices.
 However, as we have said before, users can completely avoid such ambiguity by choosing appropriate substitution targets when they write their alias and code.

-That being said: notice once one has `base::substitute()`, `base::bquote()`, `gtools::defmacro()`, and `gtools::strmacro()` one already has a *a lot* of power.
+That being said: notice once one has `base::substitute()`, `base::do.call()`, `base::bquote()`, `gtools::defmacro()`, and `gtools::strmacro()` one already has a *a lot* of power.
 In fact our (minor) criticism is: one has bit too much power, so for some applications more specialized and deliberately limited user facing tools can have a lot of user advantages.
+By the end of 2005 R users have enough tools (either in base-`R` or in `R` packages that are purely `R` code, not `C`/`C++` facilities) to do quite a lot.
+However, as we have said `R` is designed so the user doesn't have to resort to often resort to metaprogramming, so likely the methods were not taught or celebrated enough in the intervening 10 year of our narrative.

 ### `lazyeval`